rspamd/docs.rspamd.com/docs/configuration/maps.md

 - For file maps: checking file modification time and the `inotify` where available (meaning you must save maps files atomically using `rename` as otherwise you might end up with an incomplete load)
 - For HTTP maps: using HTTP caching headers (If-Modified-Since, ETag)

+See [refresh intervals](#refresh-intervals) for more details on how Rspamd decides when to check and reload maps.

 ## Map Types